Skip to content

 • [x] Evaluation Stream: A live, searchable log of evaluations in the dashboard for debugging "why isn't this flag working for that user?"
 Polls every 3 seconds; filterable by flag key, user ID, and evaluated value; full context JSON expandable inline.
 Backed by efficient since_id incremental queries.

-• [ ] Audit Logs: Comprehensive "Who changed What and When" history — required for enterprise trust and incident response.
+• [x] Audit Logs: Comprehensive "Who changed What and When" history — required for enterprise trust and incident response.

-• [ ] User Segmentation: Reusable audience definitions (e.g., "Internal Employees", "Power Users") to eliminate repeated targeting rules across flags.
+• [x] User Segmentation: Reusable audience definitions (e.g., "Internal Employees", "Power Users") to eliminate repeated targeting rules across flags.
+Segments are expanded server-side into flag rules before broadcast, so SDKs stay simple.

 • [ ] Exposure Dashboards: Visualize which users are being exposed to specific variants.

-• [ ] A/B Testing Beta: Basic statistical comparison between two variants based on custom event goals.
-Meaningful only after multi-variant is fully adopted.
+• [ ] A/B Testing Beta: Basic statistical comparison between variants based on custom event goals, built on the weighted-variant distribution and impression reporting above.

 Goal: Enable large teams to move fast without breaking things.